Standard Model Theory for the FCC-ee Tera-Z stage: The SANC project

-Theoretical description of Bhabha scattering with radiative corrections taken into account is crucial for high-precision measurements of this process and thus for luminosity monitoring at future $e^+e^-$ colliders.
-The Bhabha scattering cross section with the one-loop QED contribution including transverse and longitudinal polarizations of the incoming beams was presented in~\cite{Hollik:1981bu,Hollik:1982wr}.
+A theoretical description of Bhabha scattering with radiative corrections taken into account is crucial for high-precision measurements of this process and thus for luminosity monitoring at future $\mathrm{e}^+\mathrm{e}^-$ colliders.
+The Bhabha scattering cross-section with the one-loop QED contribution, including transverse and longitudinal polarizations of the incoming beams, is presented in Refs.~\cite{Hollik:1981bu,Hollik:1982wr}.

-Our first attempt to estimate the theoretical uncertainty for this process at one-loop level by MC was performed in~\cite{Andonov:2004hi}.
-We describe this process by means of a Monte Carlo generator which includes now the complete set of one-loop corrections~\cite{Bardin:2017mdd}.
+Our first attempt to estimate the theoretical uncertainty for this process at the one-loop level by MC is described in Ref.~\cite{Andonov:2004hi}.
+We describe this process by means of a Monte Carlo generator that now includes the complete set of one-loop corrections~\cite{Bardin:2017mdd}.
 The most relevant higher-order contributions will be supplemented.
-A new feature of our results is taking into account the beam polarization.
+A new feature of our results is that they take beam polarization into account.

-We have shown that the complete ${\mathcal{O}}(\alpha)$ electroweak radiative corrections provide a considerable impact on the differential cross section and the left-right asymmetry.
+We have shown that the complete ${\mathcal{O}}(\alpha)$ electroweak radiative corrections provide a considerable impact on the differential cross-section and the left--right asymmetry.
 Moreover, the corrections themselves are rather sensitive to polarization degrees of the initial beams.

-Below we present the analytic expressions for the helicity amplitudes of Bhabha scattering.
-There are six non-zero HA's, however, since for Bhabha scattering ${\cal F}^{{\scriptscriptstyle Z}}_{\sss LQ}={\cal F}^{\sss Z}_{\sss QL}$, the number of independent HA's is actually reduced to four.
+Next we present the analytical expressions for the helicity amplitudes of Bhabha scattering.
+There are six non-zero helicity amplitudes, however, since for Bhabha scattering ${\cal F}^{\mathrm{Z}}_{LQ}={\cal F}^{\mathrm{Z}}_{\sss QL}$, the number of independent helicity amplitudes is actually reduced to four.